etherspot/skandha/README.md

 7. Skandha will run for all chains available in `config.json`
 8. Networks will be available at `http://localhost:14337/{chainId}/` (e.g. for dev `http://localhost:14337/1337/`)

+For a video tutorial on the above, you can [view this here.](https://www.youtube.com/watch?v=O0_lm7b0GXE)

 ## 🐳 How to run (a Docker image)

 1. `cp config.json.default config.json`